Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Court of Final Appeal ruled mask ban was constitutional

+The Court of Final Appeal ruled that the Hong Kong government had the right to invoke colonial-era emergency powers to ban the wearing of masks at all public processions and meetings during the height of the protests in 2019.

-Journalists lost legal challenges at High Court
+Journalists Association loses legal challenge at High Court

 Hong Kong Journalists Association earlier filed a judicial review, alleging that police officers repeatedly obstructed reporters' interviews and used excessive force on reporters during the anti-extradition bill protests last year.
 Judge Anderson Chow of the High Court pointed out that the two parties had disputes over some of the allegations in the case, and the allegations could not be confirmed.
 He ruled that they lost the case.
 Hong Kong Journalists Association, which is responsible for filing, expressed extreme disappointment.